-Leadership 15 pre-requisite: None
+Leadership 15 prerequisite: None

-Leadership 25, 35 pre-requisite: Previous Level
+Leadership 25, 35 prerequisite: Previous Level

 The mission of Leadership is to foster a sense of responsibility within our school community, our feeder schools, and Airdrie.
 Students are given the opportunity to give back to their school and community while building leadership skills for their future.
 Leadership is delivered through single (1) credit CTS courses, usually in a five or six credit combination, within a semester course at each grade level.
+Leadership is a full-year "J-Block" course offered on Day one before school.